* Advisory board member with the humanitarian-aid organization NuDay Syria

 Laila Alawa was born to Syrian parents in Denmark in 1991.
 Her family subsequently lived in Japan for several years, and then immigrated to the United States when the girl was ten.
 Alawa went on to earn a bachelor’s degree in psychology and education studies from Wellesley College in 2012, and also studied leadership and social entrepreneurship at the University of Cambridge.
 She became a U.S. citizen on April 14, 2015.
 “But I will always be Syrian,” Alawa wrote seven months later.
 “I will always be from Syria.
 I will always be of Syria.”

 Alawa regularly disseminates views like these in her work as an opinion writer.
 She contributes not only to The Guardian, but also to such publications as Salon, Glamour, The Atlantic, Mic News, The Huffington Post, The Toast, and The Islamic Monthly.
-Further, she hosts The Exposé, a weekly podcast “tackling tough topics with snark and wit.”
+Further, she hosts The Exposé, a weekly podcast devoted to “tackling contemporary topics with wit and brutal honesty.”

 Alawa also describes herself as an “online activis[t]” whose mission is “to elevate the voices of those who are often not heard.”
 Her specialties include “millennial issues, digital strategy, minority identity, gender advocacy and social media analysis.”
 Alawa’s Twitter posts are rife with allegations of American racism and Islamophobia.
 Some examples: